BENEFITS OF ADDING SALT TO TASTE DURING A NORMAL PREGNANCY

 - Or simply salt your food to taste!

 WHAT KIND OF SALT SHOULD YOU BUY?

 - Unrefined Sea Salt (URSS) such as Redmond Real Salt™ It’s organic & contains naturally occurring minerals that you can see.
 Look for dark colored flecks making the salt speckled.
 They make it while enhancing the flavor without making it taste salty.
 Please note, Redmond Real Salt™ does not contain iodine which is a necessary supplement during pregnancy.

-- When purchasing salt, careful selection must be given as product labels must be read to aviod the brands that have added chemicals such as aluminum even though it can be a naturally occurring chemical.
+- When purchasing salt, other than Real Salt®, careful selection must be given.
+Product labels must be read to avoid the brands that have added chemicals, such as aluminum.
 Salt should be consumed in its unrefined natural state, therefore nothing should be added.

 TIPS FOR INCREASING DAILY SALT INTAKE

 - In the morning, measure ½ teaspoon of URSS in a ramekin dish and sprinkle on your food throughout the day